 The faceplate is hinged to allow easy access to the removable modules.
 There is also a removable dust cover that fits over the faceplate which must be removed in order to access the keypad panel.
-The following two figures show the horizontal and vertical arrangement of faceplate panels.
+The following two figures show the arrangement of faceplate panels.